clearlydefined/crawler/README.md

 1. Install [ScanCode](https://github.com/nexB/scancode-toolkit) if desired.
 1. Run `npm start`

-That results in the ClearlyDefined crawler starting up and listening for POSTs on port 3000.
+That results in the ClearlyDefined crawler starting up and listening for POSTs on port 5000.
 See the [Configuration](#configuration) section for info on how to change the port.

 ## Queuing work with the crawler

 The crawler takes _requests_ to rummage around and find relevant information about projects.
-For example, to crawl an NPM, or a GitHub repo, POST one of the following JSON bodies to `http://localhost:3000/requests`.
+For example, to crawl an NPM, or a GitHub repo, POST one of the following JSON bodies to `http://localhost:5000/requests`.
 Note that you can also queue an array of requests by POSTing a JSON array of request objects.
 Be sure to include the following headers in your request:

-* `content-type: application/json`
+- `content-type: application/json`
-* `authorization: bearer <your token>` - set the value here the same as you put in your `env.json`'s `CRAWLER_SERVICE_AUTH_TOKEN ` property or `secret` if you did not set the env value.
+- `authorization: bearer <your token>` - set the value here the same as you put in your `env.json`'s `CRAWLER_SERVICE_AUTH_TOKEN` property or `secret` if you did not set the env value.

 ```json
 {